 Ronald Dye, MFA, Indiana University.
 A playwright, singer, songwriter, actor and stage director involved with numerous nonprofit arts groups.
 Previously was chair of the new play program in five Midwestern states of the Kennedy Center American College Theatre Festival.

 Deborah Geis, Ph.D., University of Michigan.
 A performance poet who has competed in the National Poetry Slam.
-Won DePauw’s Edwin L. Minar Jr. Award for exceptional scholarly achievement.
+Won DePauw’s Edwin L. Minar Jr. Award for exceptional scholarly achievement and published five books.

 Joseph Heithaus, Ph.D., Indiana University.
 Won the 2007 “Discovery”/The Nation Prize for sonnets about poison plants that became the central thread of his 2012 book, “Poison Sonnets.”
 His poem “Indiana Flight” is etched in stained glass in the Indianapolis International Airport.

 Lynn Ishikawa, Ed.M., Harvard University.
 Interested in the role of identity and motivation in second-language writing.
-Teaches English as a second language to international students.
+Director of the Writing Program and English for Academic Purposes.

 Amity Reading, Ph.D., University of Illinois at Urbana-Champaign.
-Interested in Old and Middle English languages and literature, interdisciplinary medieval studies, Shakespeare and disability studies.
+Received multiple Great Lakes Colleges Association grants and published one book.
+Interested in Old and Middle English languages and literature, interdisciplinary medieval studies, and disability studies.

 Gregory Schwipps, MFA, Southern Illinois University.
 A DePauw alum.
 Co-author of the second edition of “Fishing for Dummies” and a novel, “What This River Keeps,” which won a Eugene and Marilyn Glick Indiana Authors Award.

 Michael Sinowitz, Ph.D., University of Miami (Fla.).
-Author of “Patrick O’Brian’s Bodies at Sea: Sex, Drugs and the Physical Form in the Aubrey- Maturin Novels.”
-Writing Program director.
-Interested in wine, film and crime fiction.
+Author of “Patrick O’Brian’s Bodies at Sea: Sex, Drugs and the Physical Form in the Aubrey-Maturin Novels.”
+Interested in wine, film, and crime fiction.